Methodology & sources.

 Where to verify: the Terms page documents the trial, billing, and refund mechanics in full.

-The "99.98% uptime" status-strip figure
+How is the "99.98% uptime" status-strip figure measured?

 Measurement: the homepage status strip and /integrations top strip display a rolling 30-day uptime figure for the public API surface (health checks at /health and /health/ready).
 The number is sourced from the same monitoring endpoint that fronts our internal alerting.